areaDetector/ADCore/FUTURE_PLANS.md

     - Document NeXus file plugin, document structure of XML file
     - Add File Overwrite Flag, don't allow overwrite if set
     - Add Create Directory flag.
 Create new directory if new path is set and directory does not exist
+    - Get the GraphicsMagick plugin working again.
+This requires getting versions of GraphicsMagick that work on static and dynamic, 32 and 64 bit, Linux and Windows.
+      No time to do this before R2-0 release.
+This is also required to get URL driver working.
+(R-21)

 * NDPluginTransform
     - Rewrite to do a single transformation rather than a sequence.
 8 possible transformations: